BZoennchen/supercollider-book/chapters/sounddesign/wavetable.md

 ## Wavetable Morphing

-[VOsc]() is a unit generater that we can utilize to morph or interpolate between two or more wavetables.
+[VOsc]() is a unit generator that we can utilize to morph or interpolate between two or more wavetables.
 First we create two different wavetables.
 The first wavetable contains a simple sine wave, the second contains 10 harmonics with equal amplitude.